ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/ats-and-ci-cd-2.md

 You now created a CI/CD template which you can execute using a CI/CD pipeline.

+### 4.3 CI/CD webservice user

+The CI/CD in ATS is using a webservice with authentication.
+Please use the standard username which is ATSAPIUser and the standard password which is ATSAPIUser.

 ## 5 Configure ATS in your pipeline (Example)

 Using the CI/CD API key and the unique ID of the CI/CD template you can execute a test case from your CI/CD pipeline.
 In this chapter, you find an example for Jenkins.